 What causes leptospirosis?

-Leptospirosis comes from bacteria that is transmitted by rodent urine which can then be passed on to humans and certain animals, including dogs (zoonotic disease).
+Leptospirosis comes from bacteria that are transmitted by rodent urine, which can then be passed on to humans and certain animals, including dogs (zoonotic disease).
 It is most common in wet environments and can be found in marshy or muddy areas.
 Dogs will most often come into contact with leptospirosis through infected water, either when swimming, drinking or just passing through.

 Can my puppy be vaccinated against leptospirosis?

 Leptospirosis can be prevented by vaccination, so it's important to make sure your puppy gets the necessary jabs at the right age.